Synthetify/synthetify-landing/src/blogPosts/rewards.md

 [Introduction to staking - Synthetify](https://synthetify.io/blog/staking)

 ## Debt Pool

-**Remember, to receive these rewards you have to be a debt pool participant** If you don't know how debt pool works, we will explain it to you on quick example:
+**Remember, to receive these rewards you have to be a debt pool participant**
+If you don't know how the debt pool works, we will explain it to you in a quick example:
 ![Debt pool explanation](/blog/how-to-earn-5/2.png 'horizontal')

-Once it is done you enter our rewarding process, which consists of 3 rounds **(this only applies to the rewards in SNY)**.
+Once it is done you enter our rewarding process, which consists of 3 rounds **(this only applies to the rewards in SNY.
+MNDE and LIDO rewards are distributed each Monday)**.

 In the **subscription phase**, you can receive pro rata shares for taking part in the debt pool.
 It could change during this phase proportionally to the size of your debt.